-With low-grade fever, doctors don't always recommend trying to lower the body temperature.
+For a low-grade fever, your doctor may not recommend treatment to lower your body temperature.
 Doing so may prolong the illness or mask symptoms and make it harder to determine the cause.

 In the case of a high fever, your doctor may recommend an over-the-counter medication, such as:

 - Acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin IB, others).
 Use these medications according to the label instructions or as recommended by your doctor.
 Be careful to avoid taking too much.
 High doses or long-term use of acetaminophen may cause liver or kidney damage, and acute overdoses can be fatal.
 If your child's fever remains high after a dose, don't give more medication; call your doctor instead.
 For temperatures below 102 F (38.9 C), don't use fever-lowering drugs unless advised by your doctor.

 - Aspirin, for adults only.
 Don't give aspirin to children, because it may trigger a rare, but potentially fatal, disorder known as Reye's syndrome.